 - Free to enter

-Back during the early 1900’s, Battery Spencer was one of the main protection points for the San Francisco harbor.
-It featured multiple 12” guns that were manned by the military and a few buildings for housing the generators and shells.
-It was operated on and off until World War II when a lot of it was scrapped for war efforts.
+Back in the early 1900s, Battery Spencer was one of the main protection points for the San Francisco Bay.
+It featured multiple 12″ guns that were operated by the military and a few buildings for housing the generators and shells.
+It was used on and off until World War II when a lot of it was scrapped for war efforts.
 Today it is just a piece of history that you can walk around and enjoy.

 Viewing the Golden Gate Bridge

-After driving up the short and steep Conzelman Rd you will reach the parking area for Battery Spencer.
-As I said above there are only a dozen or so spots here, so depending on when you go it can be really busy.
-After grabbing a parking spot you will start the less then a quarter-mile walk up to the viewpoint.
+After driving up the short and steep Conzelman Road, you will reach the parking area for Battery Spencer.
+As I said above, there are only a dozen or so spots here, so depending on when you go, it can be jam-packed.
+After grabbing a parking spot, you will start the less than a quarter-mile walk up to the viewpoint.

 I would just recommend walking around and checking them all out based on how much you care about the area’s history.

-When you reach the top of the hill you will see the massive area that has become one of the main bridge viewpoints.
-This large dirt area has a lot of room for the almost constant flow of tourists that come through the spot and really is worth the crowd to spend some time marveling at the bridge from this angle.
+When you reach the top of the hill, you will see the massive area that has become one of the main bridge viewpoints.
+This large dirt area has a lot of room for the almost constant flow of tourists that come through the spot, and it is worth fighting the crowd to spend some time marveling at the bridge from this angle.

-I have been half a dozen times and each time it is still as amazing as the first.
-You never know whether the city will be clear over covered in the famous fog.
+I have been half a dozen times, and each time is as amazing as the first.
+You never know whether the city will be clear or covered in the famous fog.

-After exploring for a while you can head back down the hill and give up your very coveted parking spot.
+After exploring for a while you can head back down the hill and give up your hugely coveted parking spot.

-Hopefully you enjoy this viewpoint as much as I do, if you are looking for more spots to photograph / see the bridge from, then make sure to check out this post as well.
-Let me know what your favorite spot is below.
+Hopefully you enjoy this view as much as I do, if you are looking for more spots to photograph/see the bridge from, then make sure to check out this post as well.
+Let me know what your favorite place is below.